edwardcapriolo/modus/README.md

     client_reporter cli(guild, 5, "calculator", a[0].host, a[0].port, my_id );
     cli.link_to(new_serv);

-See netdemo.cpp for the full source code.
+See https://github.com/edwardcapriolo/modus/blob/master/guilddemo/netdemo.cpp for the full source code.

 Storage in etcd
 ======